 Which orchard floor management system is selected will depend largely on the training system, rootstock, overall management strategy and site.
 Research has shown that vegetation in rows can compete with trees for water and nutrients resulting in lower yields and smaller fruit, particularly early on (Atucha, et al. 2011; Hoagland, et al. 2008; Merwin and Ray, 1997; Merwin and Stiles 1994).
 However, depending on your site's soil, slope, aspect and other features, some sort of cover crop can be important at least in alleys to protect soil from erosion, compaction and provide equipment access to the orchard under wet conditions.
 This article from the Intermountain Tree Fruit Production Guide offers a good comparison of the advantages and disadvantages of various ground cover systems.

-The type of vegetation selected for use in alleys or the entire orchard floor also depends on orchard design, stie and management.
+The type of vegetation selected for use in alleys or the entire orchard floor also depends on orchard design, site and management.
 Several options are available from sod forming grasses to legumes with various advantages and disadvantages that should be considered.
 For example, while legumes might increase nitrogen, the availability and timing of this nitrogen can not be controlled and can result in increased susceptibility of trees to winter injury or fire blight.
-Some legumes have also been reported to attract rodents that feed on thier roots.
-If competition with trees is of particular concern, choosing a shallow rooted grass that goes dormant during the peak growing season, like hard fescue, might be a good option, however, insect pests like spider mites might find trees a tastier option in situations where cover crops are dry and trees are succulent.
-For more information on choosing vegetation for orchard floor cover visit WSU's Orchard Floor Management and The Intermountain Tree Fruit Production Guides Cover Crop pages.
+Some legumes have also been reported to attract rodents that feed on their roots.
+If competition with trees is of particular concern, choosing a shallow rooted grass that goes dormant during the peak growing season, like hard fescue, might be a good option.
+Insect pests like spider mites, however, might find trees a tastier option in situations where cover crops are dry and trees are succulent.
+For more information on choosing vegetation for orchard floor cover, visit WSU's Orchard Floor Management guide and the Intermountain Tree Fruit Production Guides Cover Crop pages.

 Row Spacing and Orientation